rschen7754/cs174a/Final Project/Final Project/ReadMe.txt

 	-vertical movement is limited to one unit up and one unit down from the center.
-Users are only able to specify location of blocks on a 2D plane, so we limited random generation of the vertical coordinates of the blocks to ensure that the game would not be too easy (blocks would not be spaced out too far apart)
+Users are only able to specify location of blocks on a 2D plane, so we limited random generation of the vertical coordinates of the blocks to ensure that the game would not be too easy (so blocks would not be spaced out too far apart)
 4) Score and menu are implemented
-5) Health was not implemented due to the relatively slow pace of the game.
-	-It was determined that it would make the game too easy, so it was decided that any collision would result in the user having to restart
+5) Lives and display of lives are implemented
 6) Power ups and other obstacles were not implemented.

 -----To generate a custom map -----